Is Napisan a Safe Toilet Chemical?

 Many RV owners suggest using Napisan (or similar) products.
 These, contain sodium percarbonate, a chemical that (in water), breaks down to soda ash and hydrogen peroxide.
 An additive makes the faecal matter smell less bad.

-Some such products claim to be bio-degradable to Australian Standard 4351.
+Some products claim to be bio-degradable to Australian Standard 4351.
 But that Standard relates only to ‘surfactants’ - a detergent 'wetting' effect.
 It is irrelevant.

 These products are cheap but only border-line effective in breaking down faecal matter and reducing smells.
 Using them may damage the environment.